 1. Create a budget and assess your finances first

 Start by creating a budget, taking into consideration your income and all your current expenses.
 You’ll then be able to see how much you have spare, where you can cut back to save money and what you can cut out.
-I recently started the CAP Money course and it’s a brilliant and free way to get help with creating an organised budget so you always feel in control of your finances and can also see where there’s room to give to the good causes that really matter to you.
+I recently started money coaching and it’s a brilliant and free way to get help with creating an organised budget so you always feel in control of your finances and can also see where there’s room to give to the good causes that really matter to you.

 If you find after creating your budget that you’re in serious debt, please contact CAP or another free debt help organisation for some support.
 If you’re in this situation, it’s best to seek help as soon as you can.